pisv/gethandly.wiki-playground/Step-Four.md

 ```

 Basically, it listens to selection changes in the editor and updates
 the outline's selection accordingly, and vice versa.

-What's really
-interesting here is that the class `LinkingHelper` performs its operations
+What's really interesting is that the class `LinkingHelper` performs
-in terms of generic `ISourceElement`s, it doesn't need to depend on specific
+its operations in terms of generic `ISourceElement`s -- it doesn't need
-elements of the Foo model.
-Hence, it is a good candidate for reuse, and
+to depend on specific elements of the Foo model.
+Hence, it is a good
-could have been generalized and provided as part of a class library,
+candidate for reuse, and could have been generalized and provided
-thanks to the uniform Handly API.
+as part of a class library, thanks to the uniform Handly API.

-Launch runtime Eclipse and test the newly added functionality.
+Launch the runtime workbench and test the newly added functionality.
 Does it work as expected?

 ## Closing Words